tomislavmedak/tomislavmedak.github.io/en/ubu_monoskop/index.md

     for all”.

 [^7]: Sven Spieker, *The Big Archive: Art from Bureaucracy* (MIT Press,
-    2008) provides a detailed account of strategies that the historic avant-gardes and the post-war art have developed toward the classificatory and ordering regime of the archive.
+    2008) provides a detailed account of strategies that the historical avant-gardes and the post-war art have developed toward the classificatory and ordering regime of the archive.